Azure/opendigitaltwins-dtdl/DTDL/v3-preview/DTDL.v3.md

 > Note that the datatype of the `target` property is DTMI, in contrast to the datatype of the `schema` property of Component, which is Interface.
 A Component has "by value" semantics, so it is not valid unless its `schema` property identifies a valid Interface.
-A Relationship has "by reference" semantic, so its validity does not depend on the identity of its `target` property (although a Relationship with a non-Interface `target` value will have minimal utility.)
+A Relationship has "by reference" semantics, so its validity does not depend on the identity of its `target` property (although a Relationship with a non-Interface `target` value will have minimal utility.)

 | Property | Required | Data type | Limits | Description |
 | --- | --- | --- | --- | --- |